CuriosityBased

 Leadership Lessons from a Family Business

-We often seek business advice from CEOs of large companies.
-We believe their revenue and employee numbers add credibility.
-However, there’s valuable wisdom in family-owned businesses.
-They often have decades of experience, high employee retention, and loyal customers.
+We often seek business advice from CEOs of large companies, assuming that their revenue and employee numbers add credibility.
+However, there are valuable leadership lessons from family-owned businesses.
+These businesses often boast decades of experience, high employee retention, and loyal customers, providing a wealth of insights.

-Here are four leadership lessons Dr. Julie Pham learned from running her family’s Vietnamese language newspaper.
-She applies these lessons at CuriosityBased, and they can work in any organization.
+In this video, Dr. Julie Pham shares four leadership lessons she learned from running her family’s Vietnamese language newspaper.
+These principles have shaped her approach at CuriosityBased, and they can work for any organization, large or small.

-1. Prioritize the Collective Over the Individual: Unlike CEOs who avoid salary cuts during layoffs, family-owned business owners make sacrifices for the whole team.
-Dr. Julie saw her parents forgo their salaries to ensure payroll during tough times.
-Consider if you’re willing to make similar sacrifices.
-How would you feel working in a place where others prioritize the collective?
+In family-owned businesses, owners often make sacrifices for the team, especially during tough times.
+Unlike large company CEOs, who might avoid salary cuts during layoffs, family business owners ensure the team’s well-being, sometimes at their own expense.
+Dr. Julie witnessed her parents forgo their salaries to make payroll.
+Reflect on whether you’d be willing to make similar sacrifices.
+How would you feel working in a place where the collective is prioritized over the individual?

-While these aren’t strict rules, we hope these tips help you foster a strong company culture.
-If you found this post helpful, please click like and share it.
+These leadership lessons are not strict rules but guiding principles that can help you foster a strong company culture.
+If you found this post helpful, please like and share it.

 Watch the Video Explainer